ZDEEX/pirate/README_offline_transaction_signing.md

    As seen above, BIP39 guards against loosing access to your individual addresses.
    It however does not provide additional protection of loosing the actual wallet file to an attacker.
-   On Treasure Chest the wallet file can be encrypted too.
+   On ZDEEX GUI the wallet file can be encrypted too.
 If an attacker obtains the wallet file, they will not be able to open it to get the master seed or any of the address data.
    This file is password protected.
 Your security is based on choosing a long secure